scepterb/RPi-Pico-Example/README.md

 ## Appendix A: Intellisense include paths

-You can use your CMakeLists.txt to tell VSCode's IntelliSense what your include paths are.

-For example, in `${WOLFSSL_ROOT}/wolfcrypt/src/random.c`, you might notice that VSCode can not resolve the `#include <pico/rand.h>` line.
-To remedy this, I added a line to CMakeLists that will export a `compile_commands.json` file: `set(CMAKE_EXPORT_COMPILE_COMMANDS ON)`.
+VSCode's IntelliSense will not automatically detect your include paths.
+For example, IntelliSense can not resolve the `#include <pico/rand.h>` line in `${WOLFSSL_ROOT}/wolfcrypt/src/random.c`.

-This file can then be inputted into your `.vscode/c_cpp_properties.json` file using a custom configuration.
-By doing this, VSCode IntelliSense will use that `compile_commands.json` to find files for your include statements.
+To remedy this, we'll modify CMake's build process slightly.
+By adding the line `set(CMAKE_EXPORT_COMPILE_COMMANDS ON)` to CMakeLists.txt, Cmake will create a file on build that specifies include path.
+This file, `compile_commands.json`, can then be inputted into `.vscode/c_cpp_properties.json` file using a custom VSCode configuration.
+By doing this, VSCode IntelliSense will use that `compile_commands.json` to set include paths.

 ```
 {
     "configurations": [